Delino-WKB/Nuclear-Design-and-Technology/README.md

 otherwise to view the homework task and its accompanying detailed report, including comments and plots, simply follow this link to my personal Google Drive folder. https://drive.google.com/drive/folders/16R-TS7b2jPH0YJEUDZVcZxAVwDejgYDK?usp=sharing

+To run in matlab the full code, download all the files in the same directory and run the RunMe.m file.